Integration Overview: All CRM Types

 Allowing Sugar Market IPs for CRM Integration

-The following are the outgoing IP addresses from Sugar Market servers that will be connecting to your CRM servers.
-Please ensure you allowlist these addresses to enable the sync between your CRM and Sugar Market.
+The following are the outgoing IP addresses from Sugar Market servers that will be connecting to your CRM servers:

 Custom Objects are custom tables in your CRM that can sync to Sugar Market.
 Sugar Market currently supports Microsoft Dynamics CRM and Salesforce custom objects.